 At one of our seminars last year a barrister mentioned the distinct lack of cell site data being presented in trials.
 Whilst we enjoyed our Cornish yarg and glass of red we pondered collectively over why this might be.

 For some time cell site analysis played a huge part in a variety of cases but has proven particularly fruitful for the Crown in county lines cases.
-Now it appears that defendants are becoming more aware of the information their mobile phones hold and what it can tell the police about where they may have been.
+Now it appears that defendants are becoming more aware of the mobile phone data which is stored and what it can tell the police about where they may have been.

 As a result, they are either leaving their mobile phones at home or removing the sim card and only using public wifi hotspots to communicate.
 Other times they are destroying sim cards prior to arrest to try and prevent the police being able to track their locations or attribute the phone to them.